jzwolak/retroact/README.md

 # See Also

 code/processdb/experimenting/pdb-reactive is another experimental project I started prior to this.
 I called the React like framework in that project "retro-act".
 I like that name.
-It is less advanced than Swing React, but has some ideas worth considering, like the structure of the map for the view (which is actually a vector at the root, which makes order important).
+It is less advanced than Retroact, but has some ideas worth considering, like the structure of the map for the view (which is actually a vector at the root, which makes order important).
 It lacks orthogonality, but is more readable and terse.
-I think the goal for Swing React is to have orthogonality and super clear structure and conventions so that generating the structure and programmatically reading it is easy.
+I think the goal for Retroact is to have orthogonality and super clear structure and conventions so that generating the structure and programmatically reading it is easy.
 Later, more fluent DSLs can be written on top of the more orthogonal underlying structure... which is also pluggable.
 Another idea I got was to use the identity as the key in the map (or tuple?).
 In this way, the identity can